-Though Starz' Power is ending after it's sixth season, that doesn't mean viewers have to say goodbye to the world Ghost first introduced us to.
+Though Starz's Power ended after Season 6, that doesn't mean viewers have to say goodbye to the world Ghost first introduced us to.
 Per Deadline, at TCA on Jan.
-14, Starz President and CEO Jeffrey Hirsch told journalists that there are currently a total of four Power spinoffs in development, and that "some titles are prequels, some sequels, some spinoffs.”
+14, Starz President and CEO Jeffrey Hirsch told journalists that there are currently a total of four Power spinoffs in development and that "some titles are prequels, some sequels, some spinoffs.”

 “There’s a lot of rich characters that we can choose to pull out,” Hirsch explained.
-He was tightlipped about which characters would feature in each project though, as then “you’d know who does and who doesn’t die” in the finale, which airs on Feb.
+At the time, he was tightlipped about which characters would feature in each project because then “you’d know who does and who doesn’t die” in the finale, which aired on Feb.
 9. Hirsch was quick to assure journalists that the spinoff scripts are "good, if not better, than what [Power creator] Courtney Kemp put together” for the original show, though.

 This all sounds very vague, but we know at least none of the sequels will be about Ghost.
 In a Jan.
 5 interview with Entertainment Weekly, Kemp confirmed that after Ghost was shot in the November midseason finale, "Ghost is definitely dead."
 It's still not clear yet if Ghost will figure in any prequel titles, though.

 There's clearly a lot of moving parts to this, but let's go over what we know so far about the numerous projects.